-6.5.
-Aboriginal water reserve
+6.5 Aboriginal water reserve

-In 2017 the Northern Territory Government approved the Strategic Aboriginal Water Reserve (AWR) Policy Framework14 to provide Aboriginal people with increased opportunity to access water resources for their economic benefit.
+In 2017 the Northern Territory Government approved the Strategic Aboriginal Water Reserve Policy Framework15 to provide Aboriginal people with increased opportunity to access water resources for their economic benefit.
 The policy seeks to address the disadvantage faced by Aboriginal people in relation to economic opportunities and development.

-Water in an Aboriginal water reserve is held for the economic benefit of eligible Aboriginal people in perpetuity.
+Water in an AWR is held for the economic benefit of eligible Aboriginal people in perpetuity.
 Aboriginal people benefit from the reserve by applying for a water licence for their own use, or by agreement with a third party who applies for a water licence from a reserve.
-Separate to the reserve, Aboriginal enterprises may also apply for water from the general consumptive pool, water available for all other beneficial uses after allocations are made to the Aboriginal water reserve.
+Separate to the reserve, Aboriginal enterprises may also apply for water from the general consumptive pool, water available for all other beneficial uses after allocations are made to the AWR.

-The Act requires water to be allocated to an Aboriginal water reserve under a water allocation plan if any of the land in the water control district to which the water allocation plan relates is eligible land (section 22B(7)).
-Section 22C(1) provides that a water allocation plan may designate eligible land as land in respect of which an Aboriginal water reserve applies if (a) the land is of more than 1 ha; and (b) there are water resources on, under or adjacent to the land.
+The Act requires water to be allocated to an AWR under a water allocation plan if any of the land in the water control district to which the water allocation plan relates is eligible land (section 22B(7)).
+Section 22C(1) provides that a water allocation plan may designate eligible land as land in respect of which an AWR applies if (a) the land is of more than 1 ha; and (b) there are water resources on, under or adjacent to the land.